 - Pamela K. Starr is the Director of the U.S.-Mexico Network, a university fellow at the USC Center on Public Diplomacy, and a Professor of the Practice in the School of International Relations and in Public Diplomacy.
 She is the co-editor of Markets and Democracy in Latin America: Conflict or Convergence?

-- Erica Resende is an Associate Professor of International Relations and Security Studies at the Brazilian War College in Rio de Janeiro, Brazil.
+- Erica Resende is an Assistant Professor of International Relations and Security Studies at the Brazilian War College in Rio de Janeiro, Brazil.
 She is the co-editor of Memory and Trauma in International Relations: Theories, Cases and Debates; and Crisis and Change in Post Cold-War Global Politics.